PatrickAcheson/Learning-Plan-Cybersecurity-RAG-System/README.md

 **Extra**

+1. Comment codebase and explain decisions made during design changes.
+2. Build clean CLI chat back and forward.
+3. Start beblow tasks (goal here is that he user could ask about a CVE and it could either find the vector that has the CVE make API call command:

 Gather theat intelligence and vuln data from free APIs, efficently add new data to a new collection or vector
   - NVD API [link](https://nvd.nist.gov/developers/vulnerabilities)
   - CVE API by CIRCL [link](https://cve.circl.lu/api/)